Quarterflash: History

 The group was formed by merging two popular Oregon bands, Seafood Mama (formerly Beggars Opera) and Pilot (not to be confused with the Scottish band of "Magic" fame).
 Continuing under the name Seafood Mama, the band originally released the single "Harden My Heart" on a local private label, Whitefire Records, in the spring of 1980 (with the B-side track being "City of Roses").
 "Harden My Heart" was a big hit on Portland radio stations and got the band a one-hour TV special, Seafood Mama In Concert, on KOIN on June 5, 1980.
-"Harden My Heart" would later be rerecorded by the band after they renamed themselves Quarterflash.
+"Harden My Heart" was rerecorded by the band after they renamed themselves Quarterflash.
 The name came from an Australian slang description of new immigrants as "a quarter flash, three-quarters foolish", which the Rosses found in a book at producer John Boylan's house.

 Quarterflash signed to Geffen Records and released their self-titled debut album Quarterflash in September 1981.
 It reached No. 8 on Billboards Top LPs & Tapes chart and sold over a million copies, earning RIAA platinum status on June 30, 1982.
 The album contained the new version of "Harden My Heart", which became their biggest single, reaching No. 3 on the Billboard Hot 100 (and the Top 10 in France).
 The follow-up single from the album, "Find Another Fool", reached No. 16.
 A second one-hour Portland television special, Quarterflash In Concert, was broadcast on KOIN on October 22, 1981, with a radio simulcast on KGON.
 This concert was taped at the Paramount Theatre (the present-day Arlene Schnitzer Concert Hall) on October 15, 1981.
 In an interview from 1982, Rindy Ross said that she viewed the saxophone as an extension of her voice, enabling her to express things she could not express with her voice alone.